noeliaof/SEI/README.md

 > Renewable Energy.
 > [https://doi.org/10.1016/j.renene.2023.119206](https://doi.org/10.1016/j.renene.2023.119206)

 This package facilitates the implementation of standardised indices in practice.
-In contrast to other software packages, the SEI package includes
+The SEI package includes
-  - A wide range of distributions from which to calculate standardised indices (including the empirical distribution),
+  - A range of distributions from which to calculate standardised indices (including flexible non- and semi-parametric methods),
   - Diagnostic checks to ensure the chosen distribution is valid for the input data,
   - The ability to compute indices from a rolling window of values,
   - The ability to compute indices on any timescale,